tadeuzagallo/zsh.js/src/js/lib/fs/Users/guest/contact.md

-# All my contacts, feel free to reach me at any
+# All my contacts, feel free to reach me at any of these

 * <a href="mailto:tadeuzagallo@gmail.com" alt="Email">[Email](mailto:tadeuzagallo@gmail.com)</a>
 * <a href="https://github.com/tadeuzagallo" alt="GitHub" target="_blank">[GitHub](https://github.com/tadeuzagallo)</a>